-Property Photography – The Dining Room
+Property Photography: The Dining Room

 Photographing the Dining Area - Some houses or properties won't have a specific or separate dining room as such.
 They may have a section of a larger lounge or sitting area designated for eating.
 None-the-less, it is still important to get this feature of the house photographed.

 - 1Lay the table as though it was ready for a dinner party and waiting for the guests and food to arrive.
 Place glasses, cutlery and crockery at each place setting and some mats in the middle with a bowl or dish on.
-Include the condiments such as salt and pepper and maybe a jug of water.
+Include the condiments such as salt and pepper.
+Maybe a jug of water too.
 If the owners have a set of silver, ask if you can "carefully" borrow it for this shot.

-- 2Clear the table completely, have a nice lace mat in the centre with a big bouquet of flowers or bowl of fruit on it.
+- 2Clear the table completely.
+Have a nice lace mat in the centre with a big bouquet of flowers or bowl of fruit on it.
 If you opt for this, keep it simple, especially if the table is made of nice, polished wood.

 Whichever you decide, it is important to have the chairs immaculate when photographing the dining area.
 They should all be slightly away from the table and as symmetrical as you can get them.

-To get the lighting nice and evenly spread when photographing the dining area, I put each studio light (complete with luminescent brolly), as far to the left and right of the camera as they would go.
+To get the lighting nice and evenly spread when photographing the dining area, I do this.
+Put each studio light (complete with luminescent brolly), as far to the left and right of the camera as they would go.
 One would light the guests on the right side of the table, and the other light would do the same with the guests on the left.
 It worked quite well in this shot and is worth trying with your own set up.